dnatividade/VEINS-tutorials/SUMO/readme.md

 ![Screenshot from 2019-05-28 21-55-40](https://user-images.githubusercontent.com/43869367/58521663-8bf86c00-8193-11e9-8d35-e91e582982c9.png)

-- Save the map in OSM format, such as: *map.osm*.
+- Save the map in OSM format, such as: *ufla.osm*.

 ## Importing map to SUMO